mdawaffe/nodemailer-gmail-oauth2-transport/Readme.md

 Nodemailer Transport for Sending Email or Creating Drafts with Gmail via OAuth2 Credentials.

-Includes authentication example and bin script.
+For authentication example and bin script, see [`send-gmail`](https://github.com/mdawaffe/send-gmail).

 Config
 ------